My earliest music memories are with friends.

 I am a member of the Minnesota Music Teacher's Association (MMTA), Music Teacher's National Association (MTNA) and the South Suburban Music Teacher's Association (SSMTA) and conduct the Velvet Tones Choir in Apple Valley.

-My favorite things are finding adventures with my husband Andrew, my daughter Violet, my super cool family and friends and eating everything at the MN State Fair.
+My favorite things are kayaking, digging in my garden, finding adventures with my husband Andrew and my daughter Violet, hanging out with my super cool family and friends and everything about the MN State Fair.

 My Teaching Philosophy